 Alia Hamada Forrest, Executive Director

 Alia Hamada Forrest is the Executive Director of Roslindale Village Main Street and has lived in Boston since 2003, but originally hails from Phoenix, Arizona.
 She has a wide-range of interests and work experience — she’s worked as a children’s book editor, as a barista and prep cook at a pie cafe, an AmeriCorps Massachusetts Promise Fellow at 826 Boston, and most extensively for the last several years in Boston and Cambridge, as a non-profit program and volunteer manager.
 Alia enjoys building community with others and providing opportunities for folks of all ages to become engaged volunteers in their own neighborhoods.

-Alia also has a passion for arts and culture (she has a Masters in Fine Arts in Creative Writing and is a published poet), working with young people, and eating/cooking delicious food.
-Additionally, Alia lives in Roslindale with her husband and young daughter.
+Alia also has a passion for arts and culture as she has a Masters in Fine Arts in Creative Writing and is a published poet, working with young people, and eating/cooking delicious food.
+Additionally, Alia lives in Roslindale with her husband and two young children.